Study mode and duration: MBA/PgDip: part-time - 2 years

 Typically, your MBA studies will be made up of:

-monthly intensive seminars delivered by Strathclyde academics at both our Abu Dhabi and Dubai centres
+monthly intensive seminars delivered by Strathclyde academics at our Dubai centre

 regular tutorials with our locally based counsellors